HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 ## Download Data

-During this lessons we will be using two microscopy images and creating images of our own.
-Create a working directory, you can name it anything you like but we recommend `microsopy-ideas`.
+During these lessons we will be using two microscopy images and creating images of our own.
+Create a working directory, you can name it anything you like but we recommend `microscopy-ideas`.

 Download
  [00001_01.ome.tiff](https://downloads.openmicroscopy.org/images/OME-TIFF/2016-06/MitoCheck/00001_01.ome.tiff)